 Some of Our Favorite Spaces

-- Elephant Exhibit – The African elephants are exploring their big new area at the zoo!
-There are lots of different viewing points and the elephants have enrichment activities.
-A zoo employee told us that they have gotten stronger and more active since moving to their new home.
-They were definitely fun to check out and there is a fun indoor area with interactive areas for kids to engage in pretend play.
+- Elephant Exhibit – The African elephants are exploring their newer area at the zoo!
+There are lots of different viewing points, and the elephants have enrichment activities.
+A zoo employee told us they have become stronger and more active since moving to their new home.
+They were definitely fun to check out, and there is a fun indoor area with interactive areas for kids to engage in pretend play.

-- Small Mammals Building (50% Capacity Currently) – While it might be tempting to just pass this one by, do not miss the chance to see what’s happening inside this building.
-There is an area that is lit by red lights for nocturnal animals and you get to see all of the fun things that they do in the night.
+- Small Mammals Building – While it might be tempting to just pass this one by, do not miss the chance to see what’s happening inside this building.
+There is an area that is lit by red lights for nocturnal animals, and you get to see all of the fun things that they do at night.
 You will not believe how fast armadillos run.

-- Family Farm and Play Area – Take a break from walking around, pet some goats, grab a healthy snack or an ice cream cone, and then rest your feet while the kids check out the awesome playground.
+- Family Farm & Play Area – Take a break from walking around, pet some goats, grab a healthy snack or an ice cream cone, and then rest your feet while the kids check out the fantastic playground.
 A little way away from the playground is a cool beehive display.
-Family farm is open seasonally, playground open year-round.
+The family farm is open seasonally, but the playground opens year-round.

 Extra Zoo Adventures